CSCfi/csc-user-guide/docs/apps/vasp.md

 electronic structures of up to few hundreds of atoms.

 This page briefly describes how to use VASP on puhti.csc.fi.
 Usage on mahti is very similar.
 That said, VASP is a program which usage requires some experience.
-It is adviced that new VASP users start out with a supervisor or a experienced colleague.
+It is advised that new VASP users start out with a supervisor or a experienced colleague.